andrewkoumoudjian/Giselle2.0/VERCEL_DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide
+# Vercel Deployment Guide for Giselle 2.5

-This guide provides instructions for deploying this project to Vercel.
+This guide provides instructions for deploying the Giselle 2.5 Nx monorepo to Vercel.

 ## Prerequisites

 - A Vercel account
 - Git repository with this codebase
+- Node.js 20.x (as specified in `.nvmrc`)

+## Key Files for Vercel Deployment

+1. **vercel.json**: Configures the Vercel deployment with proper functions and rewrites
+2. **vercel-setup.js**: Sets up the Vercel deployment environment, including downgrading Yarn
+3. **fix-nx-plugins.js**: Installs required Nx plugins at the correct version
+4. **ensure-translations-build.js**: Guarantees the shared translations package builds correctly

 ## Deployment Steps